Make sure that all of the content in your eLearning resource can be controlled with a keyboard or keyboard interface.

 - Use only the keyboard to navigate and carry out all of the activities in your eLearning resource.
 Use the testing table in the WebAIM – Keyboard accessibility article to find out the most common keyboard interactions to test keyboard accessibility.

 - Some tools, e.g. Lectora, have an accessibility checker, if you select the Use Web Accessibility Settings option for your title.
 The accessibility checker will identify any objects which are not accessible for keyboard users.
-It will label them as not 508 compliant which are US accessibility regulations.
+It will label them as not 508 compliant which are US accessibility regulations for federal agencies.

 - WebAIM: Keyboard accessibility article

 Good overview, although the focus is more on web development.
 Has useful information about testing with a keyboard.